craftcms/docs/docs/getting-started-tutorial/environment/stack.md

-# Set up a development stack
+# Set up a Development Stack

 “Stack” is shorthand for the software required to run Craft.